 Mechanical engineering careers in the automotive sector

 The automotive sector encompasses the design and manufacturing of new road vehicles, including cars, trucks, motorcycles and buses.
-As an automotive engineer, you may be focused on research and development, design, production processes or testing.
-You’re likely to be specialized in a particular part of automotive engineering, such as exhaust systems or structural design.
+As an automotive engineer, your responsibilities will span across research and development, design, production processes and testing.
+You’re also likely to specialise in a particular part of automotive engineering, such as exhaust systems or structural design.
+With the rise of electric and autonomous vehicles, the industry is rapidly evolving, offering exciting opportunities to innovate and shape the future of transportation.

 Mechanical engineering careers in healthcare technologies